Press resources

 Who you can speak to at DGMT about this goal:

 Kentse collaborates with civil society organisations, stakeholders, government departments and donors to leverage opportunities for young children to thrive as they grow up.
-Her portfolio covers issues ranging from nutrition, maternal support, universal access to early childhood development and early literacy.
-Her portfolio is always engaging with emerging data and research in the ECD sector to better inform policies and practices.
+Since joining DGMT, her portfolio has covered issues ranging from nutrition, maternal support, universal access to early childhood development and early literacy.
+This meant engaging with emerging data and research in the ECD sector to better inform policies and practices.
 Kentse also has a keen interest in work that focuses on how organisations can reduce social stratification and advance equity and social justice.
 Kentse is available for interviews and to answer questions related to her area of work.

 Contact: Communications@dgmt.co.za or Corne@dgmt.co.za

-Kwanda is a civil engineer turned development practitioner.
-His portfolio of work focuses on the well-being of young children in economically fragile and socially marginalised communities.
+Kwanda is a civil engineer turned development practitioner and is the Umncedi Project Lead.
+Umncedi connects constituents and shares information and resources with the ECD sector.
+Kwanda’s portfolio of work focuses on the well-being of young children in economically fragile and socially marginalised communities.
 His areas of experience include programmes that focus on early attachment and positive parenting.
 He is also exploring ideas that reimagine masculinity and the role of social fathers in the lives of young children.
-Kwanda is available for interviews and to answer questions related to his area of work.
+Kwanda has also been involved in foundation phase education interventions that focus on early literacy and numeracy, championing the role of parents as their child’s first teacher.

 Contact: Communications@dgmt.co.za or Corne@dgmt.co.za